Payment systems

 API-hosted Payment Gateway

 An API-hosted online payment gateway process combines the first two methods, where the client isn’t redirected to additional pages but uses an external processor.
-However, the merchant should keep in mind data security issues and adjust the API thoroughly so it will work on all the preferred devices.
-Similar services (Stripe) are usually pretty cheap in terms of fees and fast enough for clients, but they require more time to set up.
+However, the merchant should keep data security issues in mind and adjust the API thoroughly so it will work on all the preferred devices.
+Similar services (Stripe) are usually pretty cheap in terms of fees and fast enough for clients, but they require more time to set up such stripe payment solution.

 Local Bank Integration Gateway